Code-Institute-Submissions/Dark-Luna/TESTING.md

 ### HTML ###

 All the HTML files were validated by using online code validator W3C HTML Validation Service.
 Errors found were about Jinja templating, sections missing headers and two instances where the aria-controles on the account and workshop buttons had incorrect values.
-All was corrected.
+A warning was given regarding MailChimp code: ```Warning: The type attribute for the style element is not needed and should be omitted.```.

 ### CSS ###